 https://github.com/mwenge/lineara.xyz/tree/master/network/transactions

-Robert Hogan October 2022
+Robert Hogan, Independent Researcher, robhogan@gmail.com

 The Linear A tablets found in Haghia Triada, Khania, Zakros and elsewhere are generally considered to reflect socio-economic activity in the settlements in which they were found.
-Schoep has previously proposed that the tablets represent a preliminary stage in information gathering by palace officials that ultimately resulted in economic records recorded on sealed papyrus documents.
+Schoep (Schoep 2002). has previously proposed that the tablets represent a preliminary stage in information gathering by palace officials that ultimately resulted in economic records recorded on sealed papyrus documents.
 The portable form factor, and evidence of erasure and re-use, suggests that the use of the documents may have been stenographic in nature and that rather act as a permanent record in their own right the information contained by the tablets was later collated elsewhere.

 There are many possible activities the tablets could record in an administrative context.
-Nearly all the tablets, regardless of find site, are concerned with the recording of quantities of commodities.
+Nearly all the tablets, regardless of find-place, are concerned with the recording of quantities of commodities.
 The identification of specific items such as wine, oil, grain and other products in the tablets runs along a spectrum of wide consensus to tentative speculation.
-What is less clear, and can generally only be reconstructed hypothetically from the internal structure of the tablets themslves, is the nature of the transactions the listed commodities were involved in.
+What is less clear, and can generally only be reconstructed hypothetically from the internal structure of the tablets themselves, is the nature of the transactions the listed commodities were involved in.
 What we set out to do here is identify common patterns in the structure of the tablets and assign a hypothetical transaction type associated with each pattern, usually involving the movement of goods between two or more entities.
 We then use this classification to create a network graph that visualizes the movement of goods between the entities across all classifiable tablets in the Linear A corpus.
 We consider our attempt at classification as provisional.

 1. Classifying the Tablets